Profitbase/Episode-Docs/articles/flow/actions/onedrive/get-files-in-folder.md

-# Get files in folder
+# Get files in OneDrive

 Gets a list of files and folders in a OneDrive folder.